-Especially for these foods, don't stress if they are past the date on the label.
+Don't stress if any of these foods are past the date on the label.
 Use your senses to get a better feel of when these are no longer good to eat, as many last way longer than their "Use-By" dates.
 If something smells or tastes off, it's safest to kick it to the curb.
 Most foods with mold also need to get thrown away, but there are some rare exceptions (like salami and hard cheeses).

 1. Heavy Cream

-I am a cheese lover...and a repeat offender of eating it well beyond the "Use-By" date.
+I am a cheese lover and a repeat offender of eating it well beyond the "Use-By" date.
 Beyond my anecdotal evidence of being totally fine, cheese can be refrigerated for up to several weeks for soft cheese and up to four months for hard cheeses.
-If your hard cheese has some mold on the outside, cut it off and the other parts of the cheese are safe to eat.
+If your hard cheese has some mold on the outside, cut it off—the other parts of the cheese are safe to eat.
 If soft, shredded or grated cheese becomes moldy, you'll want to toss the whole thing.
 After cheeses are opened, their shelf life decreases significantly.
 Be sure to keep opened cheeses in tightly sealed containers.

 Eggs are something I always have on hand, but rarely keep track of how long they have been in the fridge.
 Living alone means I only use one or two eggs at a time unless I'm cooking for someone else too, so they can sit in the fridge for a while.
 Luckily, eggs can last nearly 70 days if properly refrigerated.
 That's typically three to four weeks beyond the expiration date.

-I usually buy a large container of plain Greek yogurt to use for anything from a parfait to a sour cream replacement.
+I usually buy a large container of plain Greek-style yogurt to use for anything from a parfait to a sour cream replacement.
 It can last anywhere from one to three weeks past its "Use-By" date.
-Check for mold growth, off putting smell or unusual taste to tip you off if it's time to toss.
-You may also want to buy smaller containers—although they're not as good for the environment, it may help you reduce waste.
+Check for mold growth, an off putting smell or unusual taste to tip you off that it's time to toss.
+You may also want to buy smaller containers, although they're not as good for the environment, it may help you reduce waste.

 5. Canned Vegetables

 How can you tell if a can has gone bad?
-Check for rust, dents or swelling to let you know if it's time to toss it.
+Check for rust, dents or swelling to let you know that it's time to toss it.

 6. Packaged Bagels & Breads

-Trying to extend the shelf life is not recommended for fresh bakery bread, but the preservatives in packaged bagels and bread allow it to last one to two weeks beyond the "use buy" date if refrigerated.
+Trying to extend the shelf life is not recommended for freshly baked bread, but the preservatives in packaged bagels and bread allow it to last one to two weeks beyond the "Use Buy" date, if refrigerated.
 Just keep an eye out for mold or a crunchy, stale texture.
-They can last up to 6 months in the freezer, my preferred method of storage for baked goods.
+Baked goods can last up to 6 months in the freezer—my preferred method for storing them.

 7. Dry Rice & Pasta

-If you are like me and get dry grains from the bulk section, you may not even have the slightest clue of when your rice or pasta "expires".
+If you are like me and get dry grains from the bulk section, you may not even have the slightest clue of when your rice or pasta "expires."
 Fortunately, it's not something you should start worrying about now.
 Dried pasta can last for one to two years whereas dry rice is good for four to five years.
-The best thing you can do with your grains is practice first in, first out.
-Meaning reach for your older box of pasta or rice before digging into the new ones.
+The best thing you can do with your grains is practice first in, first out storage.
+Meaning, reach for your older box of pasta or rice before digging into the new ones.
 That will help you avoid having five-year old rice in the back of your pantry.

 Expiration dates are simply a measure of the last day a manufacturer will vouch for a food's quality, not a measure of its safety.
 Now that you're informed, you can stop throwing away foods to help you cut down on waste and save money.
 Always use your senses and best judgement when determining if a food is good to eat, they will tell you more than the "Use-By" date on the package.